 The Almost Perfect Dobsonian Mount

-The Apertura/GSO Dobsonians use roller bearings (essentially a “lazy Susan”) for azimuth (side-to-side) motion instead of the typical Teflon pads and laminate arrangement that most Dobsonians use.
+For azimuth (side-to-side) movement, the Apertura/GSO Dobsonians use roller bearings, which are essentially a “lazy Susan.”
+This is different from most Dobsonians, which use Teflon pads and laminate arrangements.
 This approach works fine, but it can be a bit hard to get the right amount of motion—a lot of people tend to complain that the scope is too stiff or spins too freely, which can make aiming and tracking with the telescope at high magnification a bit frustrating.
 The scope is also prone to easily spinning around if it’s windy.